HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ca-09/index.md

 # Assessment, Authorization, and Monitoring
 ## CA-09 - Internal System Connections

 a.
-Authorize internal connections of [Assignment: organization-defined system components or classes of components] to the system;
+Authorize internal connections of [network components] to the system;
 b.
 Document, for each internal connection, the interface characteristics, security and privacy requirements, and the nature of the information communicated;
 c.
-Terminate internal system connections after [Assignment: organization-defined conditions]; and
+Terminate internal system connections after [ACF-defined conditions]; and
 d.
-Review [Assignment: organization-defined frequency] the continued need for each internal connection.
+Review [ACF-defined frequency] the continued need for each internal connection.

 ## OPS Implementation